-In his first (a deal in which Bobby Zamora went the other way), he made 177 appearances and scored 64 times, and was named the club’s player of the year for 2004 having joined in January of that season.
+In his first (a deal where Bobby Zamora went the other way), the English striker made 177 appearances and scored 64 times, and was named the Spurs' player of the year for 2004 having only joined in January of that season.

-Spurs at that time were still considered a mid-table club, but with the help of Defoe’s contributions they started to knock on the door for qualification into Europe.
+Tottenham at that time were still considered a mid-table club, but with the help of Defoe’s contributions they eventually started to knock on the door for qualification into Europe.

 8. Marouane Fellaini – Standard Liege to Everton, 2008 (£15m)

 Fellaini made an instant impact in England after joining Everton in September 2008 – not because of his unique hairstyle or flailing elbows, but thanks to his ability to cause chaos inside opposition boxes bombing forward from midfield.